 - The code and description are added to the system-provided attribute domain Dirty areas to represent dirty areas generated from error features (3:error).

 - Rules using an asterisk (*) for asset type or terminals will be expanded so that each combination is explicitly represented as an individual rule.
-The current configuration state of the utility network is used to expand the existing rules using asterisks, and the newly generated rules will be visible in the Network Properties tab.
+The current configuration state of the utility network is used to expand the existing rules using asterisks, and the newly generated rules will be visible on the Network Properties tab.

 - The parent subnetwork column is removed from the subnetworks table.

-- The diagram templates are no longer versioned since the related table is now non-versioned.
+- The diagram templates are no longer versioned since the related table is now nonversioned.

 Utility networks that were created using ArcGIS Pro 2.1 are not fully 3D enabled; this includes utility networks that are upgraded.
-It is recommended to work with a utility network that has full 3D capabilities for dirty areas and error feature management.
+It is recommended that you work with a utility network that has full 3D capabilities for dirty areas and error feature management.
 To learn more, see How To: Ensure a utility network is fully 3D enabled.